-- 2. What is the concessional contributions cap for the 2012/2013 year?
+- 2. What is the concessional contributions cap for the 2013/2014 year?

-- 5. I am self-employed and over 50 years of age.
-What is my concessional cap for the 2012/2013 year?
+- 3. What is the concessional contributions cap for the 2014/2015 year?

-- 6. I want to make concessional contributions for the 2012/2013 and split the contributions with my wife so they are directed to her super account.
+- 7. I want to make concessional contributions for the 2013/2014 year and split the contributions with my wife so they are directed to her super account.
 Can I?

-- 7. I am over 65 and want to take advantage of the concessional cap.
+- 8. I am over 65 and want to take advantage of the concessional cap.
 I consider myself retired but I do work intermittently.
 Can I make a concessional contribution?

-- 9. What is the concessional cap for the 2014/2015 year?
+- 9. What happens if I exceed my concessional contributions cap for the 2013/2014 year?

-- 10. Will the $25,000 concessional cap be indexed?
+- 10. Will the concessional cap for over-50s and over-60s be indexed?